IndrekHaav/photoprism-debian/README.md

 $ sudo apt install -y gcc g++ git gnupg make zip unzip ffmpeg
 ```

+> **Note:** If running in an environment where you're root by default, like in an LXC container, make sure sudo is installed, it'll be needed in a later step.

-Optionally, the following packages can be installed to enable better metadata extraction (exiftool), and RAW image conversion (darktable, imagemagick)
+Optionally, the following packages can be installed to enable better metadata extraction (exiftool) and RAW image conversion (darktable, imagemagick):

 ```shell
 $ sudo apt install -y exiftool darktable libpng-dev libjpeg-dev libtiff-dev imagemagick
 ```

-> **Note:** If running in an environment where you're root by default, like in an LXC container, make sure sudo is installed, it'll be needed in a later step.

 #### Node.js